Chicago-Area Albums of the Mid 60s to Early 1970s

 Man" and the pseudo-country "Just Feel Worse").

-Otherwise, the songs could be Readers' Digest versions of bad teen
+Otherwise, the songs could be The Readers' Digest versions of bad teen

 novels, with titles like "Hold Me With Your Eyes" (yuck!),